 In your decision letter, the address to your designated Post Office should be included.
 By using TFL Journey Planner, you can insert your start address (where you intend to travel from) and your destination address (designated Post Office) and it will generate a list of options.

 How long can you stay in the UK as a student?

-The Home Office has a time limit of 5 years for degree level study.
+The Home Office has a time limit of five years for degree level study.
 Any new Tier 4 application must lead to you spending no more than five years on courses at degree level.
-All previous visas under Tier 4 (or as a pre-Tier 4 student) count towards the 5 years AND this includes the short extra time you are given before the course (maximum one month) and after a course (maximum four months).
+All previous visas under Tier 4 (or as a pre-Tier 4 student) count towards the five years and this includes the short extra time you are given before the course (maximum one month) and after a course (maximum four months).

-The 5-year limit does not apply if you are studying:
+The five year limit does not apply if:

-- if you are applying to study a course at a higher education institution (HEI) and the 5-year cap would prevent you from completing a fifth academic year at degree level or above, then the limit is extended to five years and 11 months.
+- if you are applying to study a course at a higher education institution (HEI) and the five year cap would prevent you from completing a fifth academic year at degree level or above, then the limit is extended to five years and 11 months.

 - if you have successfully completed a UK degree course which was at least four years long, and you are making a Tier 4 application to study a Master's degree at a higher education institution (recognised body or institution in receipt of public funding), the limit is six years and 11 months

-- if you have already completed a PhD (or one of the postgraduate research qualifications listed in Annex 5 of the Home Office's Tier 4 policy guidance in the UK, any new Tier 4 application is subject to an 8-year limit (including courses below degree level, but not including Tier 4 leave granted under the Doctorate Extension Scheme).
+- if you have already completed a PhD (or one of the postgraduate research qualifications listed in Annex 4 of the Home Office's Tier 4 policy guidance in the UK, any new Tier 4 application is subject to an eight year limit (including courses below degree level, but not including Tier 4 leave granted under the Doctorate Extension Scheme).

 - if you are applying to study on or continue a course in: